The Wolf Among Us

 Management guru Peter Drucker once said that culture eats strategy for breakfast.
 Well, Facebook’s culture continues to cast a shadow over its strategy.
 Or perhaps it's a perfect reflection of it.

-When your company's culture pulls you so firmly in one direction that your strategy is compromised, then it's time to take another look at each.
+When your company’s culture pulls you so firmly in one direction that your strategy is compromised — or worse, when your company’s operations pull you so firmly in one direction that your ethics are compromised, then it’s time to revisit your priorities.